Ikigai

 What do you think?

 Do you like our approach?
-(You may want to check out our web-shop)
+(Check out our web-shop)

 Should a business focus on different things?